-Section 3.2 Number, Appointment.
+- Section 3.2 Number, Appointment.
 The Board will consist of seven Directors, six appointed as required by Minn.
-Stat. §62V.04, Subdivision 2, and the Commissioner of Human Services or a designee.

-Section 3.3 Term.
+State. § 62V.04, subd.
+2, and the Commissioner of Human Services or a designee. - Section 3.3 Term.
 Following the appointment of the initial Board of Directors, subsequent directors will be appointed to serve four-year terms.
 Directors may serve a maximum of two consecutive terms.
-If a Director is appointed to fill a vacancy and serves for more than half of the unexpired term, the Director will be eligible for appointment to only one additional consecutive term.

-Section 3.4 Resignation and Removal.
+If a Director is appointed to fill a vacancy and serves for more than half of the unexpired term, the Director will be eligible for appointment to only one additional consecutive term. - Section 3.4 Resignation and Removal.
 Any Director may resign at any time by giving written notice to the Chair (on behalf of the Board).
 A Director may be removed as provided in Minn.
-Stat. §62V.04, Subd.
-9.

-Section 3.5 Vacancies.
+Stat. § 62V.04, subd.
+9. - Section 3.5 Vacancies.
 Vacancies on the Board will be filled as provided in Minn.
-Stat. §62V.04, Subd.
-8.

-Draft No. 6 6/10/2013

-Section 3.6 Compensation.
+Stat. § 62V.04, subd.
+8. - Section 3.6 Compensation.
 Members of the Board will be compensated as provided in Minn.
-Stat. §62V.04, Subd.
-12.

-Section 3.7 Quorum and Voting.
+Stat. § 62V.04, subd.
+12. - Section 3.7 Quorum and Voting.
 A majority of the Directors constitutes a quorum, and the affirmative vote of a majority of Directors is necessary and sufficient for action taken by the Board.
 Directors are not permitted to vote by proxy, nor may they satisfy their attendance obligations by sending a proxy to attend meetings.

-Section 3.8 Regular Meetings.
+However, as per Minn.
+Stat. § 62V.04, subd.
+2(a)(3), the Commissioner of Human Services may appoint a designee on a permanent or an ad hoc basis with full voting rights in order to satisfy the Commissioner's attendance obligations. - Section 3.8 Regular Meetings.
 The Board will meet at least quarterly at a place, day and hour to be determined by the Board.
 With the approval of all members present at a given meeting, any scheduled meeting may be advanced or postponed to another date.
 All meetings must comply with the Minnesota Open Meeting Law, Minn.
-Stat.§13D, except as otherwise provided in the Act.
+State § 13D, except as otherwise provided in the Act.
 The Board may meet by telephone or other electronic means, or by interactive television, as provided by Minn.
-Stat.§§13D.015 and 13D.02.
-The Board may close any board meeting in accordance with the provisions of the Open Meeting Law.

-Section 3.9 Special Meetings.
+State §§ 13D.015 and 13D.02.
+The Board may close any board meeting in accordance with the provisions of the Open Meeting Law. - Section 3.9 Special Meetings.
 Special meetings of the Board may be called by the Chair of the Board, the Vice Chair when serving as acting Chair of the Board, or by a majority of the Board.
-The Executive Director must give no less than one (1) day notice of any special meeting to Directors by personal delivery, facsimile or electronic transmission.
-Notice of special meetings must also be provided as required by the Minnesota Open Meeting Law.

-Section 3.10 Rules of Order.
+The Executive DirectorCEO must give no less than one (1) day notice of any special meeting to Directors by personal delivery, facsimile or electronic transmission.
+Notice of special meetings must also be provided as required by the Minnesota Open Meeting Law. - Section 3.10 Rules of Order.
 The Board will conduct its meetings through discussion, consensus building and informal meeting procedures to the extent possible.
 The Board may adopt such procedural rules of order as it may find useful from time to time to facilitate its business, and in the absence of any such rules will follow Robert's Rules of Order.